Boris Berezovsky (businessman): Appeals for regime change

-Involvement in the 2004 Ukraine presidential election
+Involvement in the 2004 Ukrainian presidential election

 In September 2005, the former president of Ukraine, Leonid Kravchuk, accused Berezovsky of having financed Viktor Yushchenko's 2004 Ukrainian presidential election campaign, and provided copies of documents showing money transfers from companies he claimed were controlled by Berezovsky to companies controlled by Yuschenko's official backers.
 Berezovsky claimed that he met Yushchenko's representatives in London before the election, and that the money was transferred from his companies, but he declined to confirm or deny that the companies that received the money were used in Yushchenko's campaign.
 Financing of election campaigns by foreign citizens is illegal in Ukraine.
 In November 2005, Berezovsky also claimed he had heavily financed Ukraine's Orange Revolution (that had followed the presidential election).
 In September 2007, Berezovsky launched lawsuits against two Ukrainian politicians, Oleksandr Tretyakov, a former presidential aid, and David Zhvaniya, a former emergencies minister.
 Berezovsky was suing the men for nearly US$23 million, accusing them of misusing the money he had allocated in 2004 to fund the Orange Revolution.
 Yushchenko has denied Berezovsky financed his election campaign.

 Berezovsky called on Ukrainian business to support Yushchenko in the 2010 presidential election of January 2010 as a guarantor of debarment of property redistribution after the election.
 On 10 December 2009, the Ukrainian minister of interior affairs Yuriy Lutsenko stated that if the Russian interior ministry requested it, Berezovsky would be detained upon arriving in Ukraine.

-In February 2012, in an interview for the independent Russian Dozhd channel Berezovsky reiterated that he had personally provided approximately $50 millions to the Ukrainian Orange revolution.
+In February 2012, in an interview for the independent Russian TV Rain channel Berezovsky reiterated that he had personally provided approximately $50 million to the Ukrainian Orange revolution.
 David Zhvania (Давид Важаевич Жвания) and Oleksandr Tretiakov were among the ones who allegedly received money.

 Persona non-grata in Latvia since October 2005

-In October 2005, Latvian Prime Minister Aigars Kalvītis signed a decree placing Boris Berezovsky on the list of personae non gratae.
+In October 2005, Latvian Prime Minister Aigars Kalvītis signed a decree placing Berezovsky on the list of personae non gratae.
 The exact reasons for blacklisting Berezovsky were not disclosed.
 Kalvitis called Berezovsky a "threat" to national security.
-Previously, the National Security Council of Latvia took the decision to recommend that exiled Russian billionaire Boris Berezovsky be barred from traveling to Latvia.
+Previously, the National Security Council of Latvia took the decision to recommend that Berezovsky be barred from travelling to Latvia.
 The decision to bar the one-time Russian oligarch came swiftly after Berezovsky's trip to Riga in September 2005.
 Berezovsky was in Riga along with Neil Bush to discuss a project with Latvian businessmen.

-The Baltic News Service quoted the former Russian oligarch as saying that he believes Latvia's decision to declare him persona non-grata was the result of intense pressure by Russia and structures linked with George Soros, the U.S. business magnate who had had acrimonious relations with Berezovsky.
+The Baltic News Service quoted Berezovsky saying that he believes Latvia's decision to declare him persona non-grata was the result of intense pressure by Russia and structures linked with George Soros, the US business magnate who had had acrimonious relations with Berezovsky.
 Kalvitis however denied the theory that the banning came on pressure from the Kremlin or the White House.